StepheeGee/ten-thousand/README.md

 - Added the feature to allow "banking" the current score or rolling again.
 - Implemented tracking of the total score.
 - Added tracking of the current round.
+- Methods:
+         1. dice_roll (static)
+            - [x] 1. should simulate rolling between 1 and 6 dice
+            - [x] 2.
+Should allow user to set aside dice each roll
+         2. calculate_score (static)
+            - [x] 1.
+Application Should allow banking of current score or allow rolling again
+            - [x] 2.
+Application Should keep track of total score
+         3. Misc Features:
+            - [x] 1.
+Application should keep track of current round

 #### Updated